rodionsibov/projects/js-scroll/README.md

-How to do the smooth scroll effect in vanilla javascript.
+How to do the smooth scroll effect in Vanilla Javascript.